 Towards adaptive agricultural water management: Indigenous-led co-governance in the Xwulqw’selu (Koksilah) Watershed

 Exceptionally low summer flows in the Koksilah River, combined with increasing water demands, threaten the watershed’s health, including fish survival, Cowichan Tribes’ rights, farmers’ livelihoods, and residents’ well-being.
 Current drought response actions have helped the ecosystem but create socio-economic uncertainty for farmers.
-Learn about how Cowichan Tribes and the Province of BC are working with local communities to develop a Water Sustainability Plan (WSP).
+In this session, we learned about how Cowichan Tribes and the Province of BC are working with local communities to develop a Water Sustainability Plan (WSP).
 This plan aims to create adaptive management policies to prevent water conflicts and protect ecosystem health, and serve as a model for other watersheds in BC.

 Presented by: Natasha Overduin, Joint Executive Director, Xwulqw’selu Watershed Planning Team